 All students enrolled in the Bethel nursing program must exhibit professional conduct.

 Bethel University Department of Nursing defines exemplary professional conduct as the integrated pattern of personal, academic and occupational behaviors exhibited consistently by an individual that meet the rules and regulations for licensure by the Tennessee Board of Nursing as well as meet the Tennessee Nurse Practice Act requirements.

 Failure to exhibit professional behavior in academic, clinical laboratory experiences or personal performance may result in the removal from the Bethel nursing program.
+Students who are dismissed from the nursing program for violations of the academic integrity policy are ineligible for readmission to the nursing program.

 The Bethel University Department of Nursing student is expected to display professional behaviors that are conducive to the practice of professional nursing at all times.
 Professionalism is a concept that embraces conduct, attitudes, values, and standards relating to the practice of a professional.
 Professionalism in nursing can be witnessed in individual and collaborative practice and organizational participation.
-The nursing students are expected to incorporate into their behavior the Bethel University Student Code of Conduct and Professional

-Standards of Conduct as discussed throughout this section of the handbook and the policies and regulations as established by the following regulatory bodies:
+The nursing students are expected to incorporate into their behavior the Bethel University Student Code of Conduct and Professional Standards of Conduct as discussed throughout this section of the handbook and the policies and regulations as established by the following regulatory bodies: